Skip to Content Top

 This means that you must show proof of valid legal title.
 You must also present your right to possession of the property, such as by showing proof of your prior possession of the property.

 The process begins by filing an ejectment complaint in circuit court.
-You do not have to provide the unwanted occupant with a written notice to vacate the premises by law.
+By law, you do not have to provide the unwanted occupant with a written notice to vacate the premises.
 However, you may do so along with a deadline by which the occupant must leave.

 The complaint should include details about the property, the reasons for the ejectment, and any attempts made to resolve the issue.
 Proof of ownership and chain of title must be attached to the complaint.
 A chain of title is a record of who has owned the property in the past; it presents evidence of how the property has been transferred throughout its history and establishes you as the current legal owner.